 205. Industrial Electrochemistry.
 2(2-0); II.
 Offered in case of sufficient demand.
-Prerequisites: College courses in general chemistry and physmended.
+Prerequisites: College courses in general chemistry and physics.
+Dr. Faith.

+The principles of coulometers, electrochemical methods and analysis, electroplating, electrotyping, and the production of metallic objects by electroplating methods, electrolytic refining of metals, manufacture of various industrial products by electrolytic and electrothermic methods, etc.

+206. Physical Chemistry I. 5(3-6); I. Prerequisites: Organic Chemistry and Quantitative Analysis; Calculus, though not a prerequisite, is recommended.
 Dr. King and Dr. Hall.

-The principles of voltameters, electrochemical methods and analysis, electroplating, electrotyping, and the production of metallic objects by electroplating methods, electrolytic refining of metals, manufacture of various industrial products by electrolytic and electrothermic methods, etc.

-206. Physical Chemistry I. 5(3-6); I. Prerequisites: Organic Chemistry and Quantitative Analysis; Calculus, though not a prerequisite, is recomclosely.
-Deposit, \$10.